SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     For an example of how to use the ``call_arguments(strict)`` attribute, see :ref:`Functions_StrictParameterNames`.

+..
+TODO: This might not be the final name of this attribute.
+Update this info
+    after it's been implemented.

 ``class_protocol``
     The ``class_protocol`` attribute is applied to a protocol to indicate that the protocol can be adopted by class types only.